-The B2B landscape has shifted dramatically over the years.
+The B2B self-service landscape has shifted dramatically over the years.
 From the disruption of traditional brick-and-mortar retail, to the digital transformation ushered in by eCommerce, businesses have ridden wave after wave of change.

 While eCommerce is here to stay, it too is evolving.
 The introduction of innovative self-service capabilities impacts the kind of customer experience B2B brands are expected to deliver.

-1. It’s No Longer an Option
+1. B2B Self-Service is No Longer an Option

 Most significantly, self-service for B2B customers is no longer an option - it’s an expectation.